GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Crosse Lantern**, $250
 4 lb.
 A lantern designed for use by a subterranean people.
 It has two loops for handles to make it easy to suspend it with rope. *The color of the flame changes color depending on whether or not there is a creature of the following types (drakomadiae, elemental, ephemera, monster) within 30 yards.
 To the human eye, the flame is normally a yellow-orange but will shift to a red color.
 Other eyes may see the color change differently, but will certainly notice it.
-So long as it is not in any area which supresses magic, it provides dim light out 15 yards.
+So long as it is not in any area which suppresses magic, it provides dim light out 15 yards.
 Otherwise,* it functions as a standard lantern.
 Regardless, it consumes oil at the same rate as a lantern.

 **Dendalafaun's Ring**, $4,000
 Unique.